-After receiving my Ancient History degree from Newcastle University in 2011, I moved to London to study at BPP Law school where I obtained my Graduate Diploma in law.
+After receiving my Ancient History degree from Newcastle University in 2011, I moved to London to study at BPP Law school where I obtained my Graduate Diploma in Law (GDL).

-Upon return to the North East shortly after, I attended Northumbria University where I completed the Legal Practice Course.
+Upon returning to the North East I attended Northumbria University where I completed the Legal Practice Course.

-I relocated to Whitley Bay in 2018 and joined Kidd and Spoor having previously worked at a handful of law firms in Newcastle.
+I relocated to Whitley Bay in 2018 and joined Kidd and Spoor having previously worked at two larger law firms in Newcastle city centre.

 I qualified as a solicitor in 1987, having joined Kidd & Spoor as a graduate trainee directly from University.
 I am now a consultant in the firm and over the years have been involved in most aspects of what Kidd & Spoor do.
 As a result I have built up a valuable experience across a wide range of subjects.